 Japan, on the other hand, started caving under the pressure of corporate lobbyists as early as 2012, cowing to business and industry leaders while ignoring the will of the people.
 During a government public input session at that time, 90% of the public’s comments supported the abolition of nuclear power.

 (Whose government is it, anyway?
 The people of Japan overwhelmingly support a nuclear phase out.)

-Since then, the Japanese government and nuclear industry have been working to sweep the Fukushima disaster under the rug, minimizing risks and concerns, and pressuring families to move back into the area so they can flaunt Tokyo 2020 as the “Reconstruction Olympics.”
+Since then, the Japanese government and nuclear industry have been working to sweep the Fukushima disaster under the rug, minimizing risks and concerns, and pressuring families to move back into the area, in part so they can flaunt Tokyo 2020 as the “Reconstruction Olympics.”
 It was recently reported that Japan’s nuclear industry is growing, but not as fast at the government would like.
 It’s not about hope, it’s about business.
 It’s about reputation, consumer confidence, and the desire to expand the nuclear industry.
 Japan is using the 2020 Olympics as an international and domestic PR campaign.
 They are trying to sell the world – and their own people – a false reality.

 Let’s move away from the political posturing, corporate subterfuge, and PR games for a moment and simply focus on the reality of Fukushima today.

 Since the disaster, more than 70,000 workers have worked to remove topsoil, grass, and other contaminated natural material from the residential areas of the Fukushima prefecture.
 The radioactive material is bagged and left to await a ‘safe’ storage location.
 Today, millions of cubic meters of contaminated earth sit with no place to go.
 While Japan has promised the people of the Fukushima prefecture that all of this contaminated material will be permanently moved to a site outside of their area, the fact is no one is willing to take it.

 Embed from Getty Images